jomyg/ansible-dockerfile-push-pull-via-git/README.md

 # ansible-dockerfile-push-pull-via-git

-# Docker Image Build and Push to DockerHub using Ansible

 Playbook to insatll Docker and build a simple html application image from a dockerfile and then it pushed to your  Docker Hub account.

 ## Ansible Modules used